bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     let b = 2;
     () => a + b + 100;

-Likewise, if the body requires **additional lines** of processing, you’ll need to re-introduce brackets **PLUS the “return”** (arrow functions do not magically guess what or when you want to “return”):
+Likewise, if the body requires **additional lines** of processing, you’ll need to re-introduce brackets **PLUS the "return”** (arrow functions do not magically guess what or when you want to "return”):

     // Traditional Function
     function (a, b){